 17b.
-Other Joint Committee employees receiving more than £60,000 remuneration for the year (excluding employer's pension and national insurance contributions) were paid the following amounts.
-Termination benefits are to be included in the figures; however, there were no cases in 2023/24 or 2022/23.
+Other Joint Committee employees receiving more than £60,000 remuneration for the year\ (excluding employer's pension and national insurance contributions), but include termination benefits This includes termination benefits paid in 20 cases in 2024/25 (no cases in 2023/24).
+Four of these posts would not appear below except for the termination benefits paid in the individual year.